PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 for the next Goal continuation.
 Work continues through coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the adjacent exact two-branch Transpose/RELU/Split/Conv/RELU/Concat island into a second immutable plan in the TensorFlow-free indexed `passes/split_all_outputs_layout.py` owner.
-Its former 340-line full-map fixed-point helper is now a thin dispatcher at both unchanged production positions immediately after the all-output plan.
-Both calls receive Session LayoutState.
-The plan proves the equal Split, either branch/Concat order, Conv-side provenance, four owned adapters, and all downstream rewires before mutation.
+The latest implementation unit moves the direct Split/Conv/Concat bridge into the TensorFlow-free indexed `passes/split_conv_concat_bridge_layout.py` owner.
+Its former 287-line full-map fixed-point helper is now a thin dispatcher at all three unchanged production positions, and each call receives Session LayoutState.
+The plan classifies every Split and Concat edge, proves the bounded NHWC branch path and all owned adapters, preserves the original local NCHW Concat boundary, and revalidates the complete immutable contract before mutation.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous